bitwalker/distillery/docs/introduction/walkthrough.md

 ```

 This loads the configuration macros required by Distillery, and sets a few
-optional global settings: `default_release`, which specifies which release to
+optional global settings: `default_release` and `default_environment`.
+These
-build by default if one is not specified to `mix release`, and
-`default_environment`, which specifies which environment to build by default if
+setting specify which release and which environment to build by default if they
-one is not specified to `mix release`.
+are not specified as options to `mix release`.

 If `default_release` is set to `:default`, then the first release definition in
 the file will be used.
 If `default_environment` is set to `:default`, then an
-"empty" environment will be used, and the only settings used will be those set
+"empty" environment will be used, in which case the only settings applied will
-within a `release` block.
-By default, Distillery sets `default_environment` to
+be those set within a `release` block.
+By default, Distillery sets
-be the same as the name of the current Mix environment.
+`default_environment` to be the same as the name of the current Mix environment.

 ```elixir
 environment :dev do